 Click here for the most recent Mock Trial Podcast available on MassBar Beats!

 Every September, high schools from across Massachusetts register to compete.
 The tournament officially starts in January and runs through the Mock Trials Finals in March.
 Please see the team registration form and case materials for the list of specific trial dates.

 - Schools are divided into 32 geographic regions and compete in three preliminary rounds.
-The team with the greatest percentage of wins in each region advances.
-If two or more teams within a geographic region have the same percentage of wins, tiebreaker contests follow.
+The team with the greatest number of wins in each region advances.
+If two or more teams within a geographic region have the same number of wins, tiebreaker contests follow.

 - Thirty-two regional winners then compete against one another.
 The matches and trials will be assigned at random.

 - During the following weeks, the 16 winners from the regionals compete by random draw, the "Elite Eight" and "Final Four" trials will take place on different days.
 The State Finals are held in March.

 - The state champion — Team Massachusetts — competes for the national title.

 The Mock Trial Program benefits high school participants in many ways.
 The overall purpose of the tournament is to provide an educational benefit, including: